vongomben/lutopia/_posts/2024-03-17-Ozora-2024-2024-festival-talk.md

 Although perhaps not in the same way, these states are extremely comfortable with having a digital citizenry.
 In many ways it suits the citizen, too, probably. <br>

 <br><br>
 Laws about what we can and cannot do.
 On what our privacy and our rights are enshrined in the GDPR in Europe, and other EULAs, but we have repeatedly seen how weak these laws and rules are.
-Plus, everything is growing-expanding- , and again the laws are struggling to keep up with progress.
+Plus, everything is growing -expanding- , and again the laws are struggling to keep up with progress.
 <br><br>
 Our existence is increasingly skewed toward physical and real digital universes in which we form relationships, love, cry and laugh.
 We access them through devices that we carry with us and that are our factotum.
 <br><br>